Rottweiler Training – Your Guide to Raising This Loyal Breed

 Potty Training Your Rottweiler Puppy

-If he doesn’t go potty and you know he should have just bring him in and put him back in his crate for 5 or 10 minutes and try again.
+If he doesn’t go potty and you know he should have just bring him in and put him in his crate for 5 or 10 minutes and try again.
 Don’t give in or he is liable to sneak into another room and make a mistake!

 Once he has a handle on going outside you may begin teaching him to ring a bell at the door with his nose to go outside.
 But, in the beginning it is about making sure YOU are potty trained and watching him and getting him outside in time!

-More Rottweiler Puppy Training Tips
+More Rottweiler Training Tips

 I often had my pups work for their breakfast and dinner!
-Rotties need a strong leader and mental stimulation, which comes in the form of training.
+Rotties need a strong leader and mental stimulation, which comes in the form of Rottweiler training.
 A bored Rottweiler is a naughty Rottweiler!

 Your Rottie is never too young or too old to learn!
 When he is young just remember he has a shorter attention span and possibly retention rate, but work hard and you will see him become a great dog!
 Don’t wait until you see behavior problems, begin molding him into the dog you want and you will both bond and enjoy a wonderful life together!